tutv/my-publisher/README.md

 # my-publisher

-A command tool to publish my packages to npmjs.org (including private packages).
+A command tool to publish my packages on npmjs.org (including private packages).

 ## Motivation